 Goals of The Love Summit

-The goal of the Love Summit is to bring to light why loving is good business—how acting from a place of compassion will not only benefit society and the environment, but also our businesses and other institutions.
+The goal of the Love Summit is to bring to light why “loving is good business”—how acting from a place of compassion not only benefits society and the environment, but also our businesses and other institutions.
 Love can be the motivation behind business planning and work relationships, instead of fear and scarcity, the current underpinnings of a suffering economy and environment.
 The Love Summit demonstrates how we can:

 - Use individual and collective action to transform our economic system into one that is based on a life economy instead of a death economy.

 - Inspire a global culture of love in business and throughout the world.